September 12, 2014

 Since cats can't be in two places at once to monitor their territory, they have many scent-based ways to leave their calling card.

-Felines have scent glands on their cheeks and flanks, and when yours rubs against something—a door, a chair, you—they put their own personal scent on that object.
-This leaves the message for the next cat that they're been there and laid claim.
+Felines have scent glands on their cheeks, paws and flanks, and when they rub against something—a door, a chair, you—they put their own personal scent on that object.
+This leaves the message for other cats that they've been there and laid claim.
 Rubbing against you is a way of marking you as theirs telling other cats to back off.

 In a multi-cat household, all this rubbing helps to establish territories (at least temporarily) and to create bonds between the cats.
-Frequently, when two cats in the house meet up, they'll sniff each other, and one will start rubbing and maybe even grooming the other.
+When two cats in the house meet up, they'll sniff each other, and one will start rubbing and maybe even grooming the other.
 This helps to ease tension between them.

 When your cat scratches something, they're doing more than sharpening their claws; they're leaving their scent as well.

 Cats have scent glands on the pads of their feet, and scratching is another way cats mark territory.
 Don't punish your cat for doing what comes naturally—just train them to use a scratching post and leave the furniture alone.

 Urine-marking takes two forms: